diogodiasgrilo/Raycasting_Visualizer_42/README.md

 I created this raycasting program as a base program for the minimap system of the Cub3d project which is part of the 42 Lisbon campus cursus.

-Here is the proper way to execute the raycasting program in your chosen terminal:
+Here is the proper command order to execute the raycasting program in your chosen terminal:

 "program name" "map file"